-In product pricing you have to make a decision what kind of a pricing strategy are you going for.
-The strategy of choice depends quite a lot on your product itself and its competitors.
+In product pricing, you have to decide what kind of a pricing strategy you’re going for.
+Your strategy of choice depends quite a lot on your product and its competitors.

-People generally have a pretty good idea what is cheap and what is expensive.
+People generally have a pretty good idea of what’s cheap and what’s expensive.
 If you’re going for expensive pricing, your product has to feel expensive.
-Your role here is to increase its perceived value.
+Your role is to increase its perceived value.

-Do this exercise: think of a few luxury brands, and a few discount brands and write down the characteristics of each.
+Do this exercise: Think of a few luxury brands and a few discount brands.
+Write down the characteristics of each.
 What makes the difference?
 What do the expensive brands have that the cheap ones don’t?

 Things that drive up the perceived value of a product:

-Every high priced item you buy comes in a fancy box.
-Your product has to “look“ expensive.
-You can do this also with digital products, just spend time on some high-end products’ websites and take note of what makes that website look expensive.
-Start with making your website look expensive, and make your product look fancy too.
+Just spend time on some high-end products’ websites and take note of what makes that website look expensive.
+Start by making your website look expensive, then make your product look fancy, too.

-When it comes to information products, then pdf e-books will always seem cheap.
-Everybody knows how to create a pdf document and know it doesn’t take much.
+When it comes to information products, PDFs and ebooks will always seem cheap.
+Everybody knows how to create a PDF and that it doesn’t take much.
 We recommend against it.
-Online courses, e-learning environments and information products shipped on physical media (DVDs) will always seem more valuable.
+Online courses, e-learning environments, and information products shipped on physical media will always seem more valuable.

+2. Format.
 Product differentiation!
 Don’t be like most products in your category.
-Repackage it into a different format, one that noone else is using.
-For instance if everyone else is selling e-books on your topic, do your product in video.
+Repackage it into a different format, one that no one else is using.
+For instance, if everyone else is selling ebooks on your topic, do your product in video.

-Video products always look higher class compared to text-only products.
+Video products always look classier than text-only products.

-Expensive products have to be one of a kind – the only one that does what it does.
-If your product has no unique differentiating characteristics in a crowded market, you really cannot charge more than the market average.
+3. Uniqueness.
+Expensive products have to be one of a kind—the only one that does what it does.
+If your product has no differentiating characteristics in a crowded market, you really cannot charge more than the market average.

-You can charge a higher price is you have a very limited quantity, e.g. a coaching programs that only accepts 25 people.
+4. Availability.
+You can charge a higher price if you have a very limited quantity (e.g. a coaching program that accepts only 25 people).

-If all these four points are met, choosing an expensive pricing strategy can be very profitable.
+If you meet all four points, choosing an expensive pricing strategy can be very profitable.
 Things to remember about expensive products:

-- It is one of the three strategies to increase profits (the other two are to sell more products and to sell to more customers),
+- It is one of three pricing strategies to increase profits.
+(The other two are to sell more products or sell to more customers.)

-- Charging more money for a product makes people instantly think it is better.
-Example: I bought 2 cars last month.
+- Charging more money for a product instantly makes people think it’s better.
+Example: I bought two cars last month.
 One of them cost $10,000 and the other one $85,000.
 Which car is better?
-See – you don’t even need to know anything else to answer that question.
+You don’t need to know anything else to answer the question.

 - Different + expensive = desire.

-- Once you have successfully established your product as an expensive, your income will go up significantly every time you have a sale (but don’t do it too often or you’ll end up pissing off the customers that paid the higher price).
+- Once you’ve established your product as expensive, your income will go up significantly every time you have a sale.
+(But don’t do it too often, or you’ll end up pissing off the customers that paid the higher price.)

-Remember: if your product is not unique, you are always going to compete on price.
+Remember: If your product is not unique, you’re always going to compete on price.
 If there are no significant differences between your product and competing products, people will choose based on price.
 That can work to your advantage.

-The most proven pricing strategy in a competitive market is doing it cheaper than others.
+The most proven pricing strategy in a competitive market is to be cheaper.
 People like to get stuff cheap.
-This is the best strategy to choose if your product is very similar to the others in the market.
+This is the best strategy if your product is very similar to others in the market.

-Cheap product pricing does not necessarily mean that you have to be the cheapest in the market.
+Cheap product pricing doesn’t necessarily mean that you have to be the cheapest.
 Testing a higher-than-average price for your product is a good thing to do.
 If you test a higher price and it brings in the same number of responses as the lower price, you immediately increase your profits.

-Generally higher price should reduce the number of sales.
+Generally, a higher price will reduce the number of sales.
 The theory of market elasticity says that the number of sales will go down when the price goes up, and vice versa.
-The question is: by how much?
-If its just a modest decrease, you will do better at a higher price becuase you will generate more profit and possibly bring in higher-quality clients that will spend more money later.
+The question is by how much?
+If it’s a modest decrease, you’ll do better at a higher price because you’ll generate more profit (and possibly bring in higher-quality clients that will spend more money later).

-If you make the price too high, your sales will drop precipitously to a point where you are bringing in too few new customers to maintain cash flow.
+If you make the price too high, your sales will drop precipitously to a point where you’re bringing in too few new customers to maintain cash flow.
 This is usually easy to notice and fix.

-The question you need to answer is whether you can afford to run your business like that.
+The question you need to answer is whether you can afford to run your business that way.

-So how does being a ‘nobody’ relate to pricing?
-Well one would assume that if you don’t have a big name that you can’t charge a high price.
-Even better, you can’t charge a high price if you have a small information product.
+So how does being a “nobody” relate to pricing?
+Well, one would assume that if you don’t have a big name, then you can’t charge a high price.
+Or, if you have a small-scale information product, that you can’t charge a high price.

-- Write down the prices of as many ‘comparable’ information products within your niche.
-By comparable I mean products that target the same vein of information that you do.
+- Write down the prices of as many comparable information products within your niche.
+By “comparable” I mean products that target the same vein of information

-- Create a list of the top 3 information products.
-Those products you feel would be most likely to compete directly with your type of reader.
+- List the top three information products.
+These are the products you feel would be most likely to compete directly with your potential customer.

-Online buyers comes from all walks of life.
-Some people perceive ‘free’ as being poor or inferior quality.
+Online buyers come from all walks of life.
+Some people perceive “free” as being poor or of inferior quality.
 Maybe they’ve been misled by free information, so they’re weary of it.
-Likewise if you price a product too low some buyers get suspicious.
+Likewise, if you price a product too low, some buyers get suspicious.
 Quality = high price in many people’s mind.

-The rationale I hear from quite often from infoproduct creators is that if you price low, you’ll make it up in volume.
+The rationale I hear quite often from infoproduct creators is that if you price low, you’ll make it up in volume.
 Not always.
 Most people overestimate the number of people they think are going to buy their product.
-You might guesstimate 1,000.
-When in actuality you may only have the capacity for 500.
-That’s a big difference in the bottom line if you’ve decided to sell for $9.95, instead of $22.95.
+You might guesstimate 1,000 but end up with 500.
+That’s a big difference in the bottom line if you’ve decided to sell for $9.95 instead of $22.95.

 Before you set your price, you have to gain some insight into how much room you have to maneuver.
 A good way to start is to get a clear overview of your costs.
 Costs can be divided into variable and fixed costs.

 Variable costs are the costs you incur that are directly linked to the product you sell.
-For example if you sell a instructional video course “How to grow healthy houseplants” on a DVD, your variable costs per item would include the cost of the DVDs, the rights that you might have to pay per video and the shipping costs.
+For example, if you sell a instructional video course “How to grow healthy houseplants” on Blu-ray, your variable cost-per-item would include the cost of the Blue-ray discs, the rights that you might have to pay per video sold, and the shipping costs.

-In the online market, you are usually also paying to acquire the customers.
-If you pay 20 cents per click to Google and you convert every 50th visitor into a customer you’d have to add $10 to your variable costs per product.
+For customer acquisition, if you pay $0.20 per click to Google and convert every 50th visitor into a customer, you’d have to add $10 to your variable cost-per-product.

-Let’s say that in the case above, your fixed costs amount to $1,000 USD a month.
-Your variable product costs come to $25 USD per DVD.
-You are expecting to sell 500 videos a month.
+Let’s say that in the case above, your fixed costs amount to $1,000 a month.
+Your variable product costs come to $25 per Blu-ray.
+You’re expecting to sell 500 videos a month.

 Fixed costs: $1,000

-You are expecting to sell 500 videos so your total costs will be:
+You’re expecting to sell 500 videos, so your total cost will be:

-To break even, you will have to charge $27 per video.
-(13,500 / 500 = 27) At this price you are not making or losing any money.
+To break even, you have to charge $27 per video (13,500 / 500 = 27).
+At this price, you’re not making or losing any money.
 This is your lower limit.
-The highest price you would be able to ask for is the market’s ceiling price.
+The highest price you can ask for is the market’s ceiling price.
 Look at your major competitors to estimate what this price could be.

-To be successful you will need to find this optimal selling price: a price at which the selling campaign will yield the greatest profits.
-This optimal price can change during the life cycle of the product—being higher when the product is hot, for example—but it is always important to know.
-If you deviate from it significantly, you will reduce profits or even create losses where profits should have been.
+To be successful, you’ll need to find this optimal selling price: a price at which the selling campaign will yield the greatest profits.
+This optimal price can change during the lifecycle of the product—being higher when the product is hot, for example—but it is always important to know.
+If you deviate from it significantly, you’ll reduce profits or even create losses where profits should have been.